abdelhadi-haddadi/hugo-blog-app/content/10 Tips for Writing Clean and Maintainable Code.md

 date = 2023-11-22T16:55:24+01:00
 draft = false
-description = "Learn how to write clean and maintainable code with these 10 practical tips." image = "/images/clean-code-s.webp" imageBig = "/images/clean-code-b.webp" categories = ["coding"] authors = ["Admin"] avatar = "/images/avatar.webp"
+description = "Learn how to write clean and maintainable code with these 10 practical tips." keywords = "Closeroll, java tutorial, core java tutorial, beginners, professionals" image = "/images/clean-code-s.webp" imageBig = "/images/clean-code-b.webp" categories = ["coding"] authors = ["Admin"] avatar = "/images/avatar.webp"
-keywords = "Learn how to write clean and maintainable code with these 10 practical tips."

 +++
 Writing clean and maintainable code in PHP follows the same principles as in other programming languages.
 Here are **10 tips tailored specifically for PHP** to help you write clean, readable, and maintainable code: